 The Lowest Dairy in the world is located along the Dead Sea

-Dis you know?
-The Lowest World Dairy Farm is the the dairy in Kibbutz Kalia, on the northern shore of the Dead Sea.
+Did you know?
+The Lowest World Dairy Farm is the dairy in Kibbutz Kalia, on the northern shore of the Dead Sea.
 The Dairy farm is 423 meters below sea level!
 It has many implications.
 The climate in Kalia dairy is one of the most extremely difficult in Israel.
 The summer temperatures there are 47 O C in the shade and can reach 51 OC (not in the shade).

-In order to adjust to this heat, the Kalia dairy started to use cooling systems and unique nutrition for cows in the summer time.
+In order to adjust to this heat, the Kalia dairy started to use cooling systems and unique nutrition for cows in the summertime.
 The cows are Holstein type cows and the average numbers: 240 milking cows, 280 calves, 150 calves for fattening.